Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 The best sights

 How it works: After forming equal teams of sales reps: For each opportunity with a prospect, each sales rep assigns a percentage of success that the opportunity will result in a sale.
 Each percentage represents 1 point.
-Every month, quarter, half-year or year, the manager(s) read the counters and reward the teams that are above a predetermined number of points.
+Every month, quarter, half-year or year, the manager(s) reads the counters and reward the teams that are above a predetermined number of points.

-Objectives: This allows each sales rep to project themselves and to be more accurate and realistic about the opportunities they are able to conclude.
+Objectives: This allows each sales rep to project themselves and to be more accurate and realistic about the opportunities they are able to find.
 In addition, it encourages collective emulation and collaboration between reps.

 Example: On September first, Joshua opens an opportunity with a company.
 He bets that the opportunity has a 60% chance of closing in October.
 If Joshua signs the deal in October, he earns 60 points for his team.
 If in November, the sale has not gone through, Joshua loses 60 points for his team.
 Then, at the end of the quarter, the manager(s) reward(s) the team(s) that are above 50 points.